 There are a number of ways that you can keep on saving money whilst on a DMP, not least by sticking to your budget and cutting back on non-essential spending.

 As with any major change of circumstances during a DMP, it can be helpful to review your financial situation and work out how you can continue making payments that are affordable to you without compromising on the essentials.
-With feedback and advice from your DMP provider, you may have a chance of revising your budget and payments to keep your DMP on track.
+With feedback and advice from your plan provider, you may have a chance of revising your budget and payments to keep your agreement on track.

-Ending a DMP – Can you pay off a DMP early?
+Ending a DMP – Can you end or pay off a DMP early?

 DMPs are intended to be a flexible debt solution and so you may find that it is possible to end your DMP early by increasing the value of your monthly payments or by paying a lump sum.
 Your regular payment is worked out by looking at your essential costs and how much you can realistically afford to repay after these have been dealt with.
 It’s quite common for circumstances to change during the course of a DMP and you may find yourself with surplus funds that you could put towards paying off your debts within a shorter time.